50 things to do in Cape Town for under R50

 Cost: Mostly free

 There are so many places to do trail runs in Cape Town that it’s tough to list them all.
 You can run the hiking trails we mentioned before as well as try the 5,3 km Devil’s Peak route where you start at the top of Devil’s Peak Estate and run the gravel paths to Rhodes Memorial.
-Also try the Silvermine routes and Constantia Nek ones (some fees apply).
+Also try the Constantia Nek routes (some fees apply).
 Trail running is excellent for fitness and endurance.

 VISIT RHODES COTTAGE

 Cost: Free, but a donation of R10 is encouraged